dtcenter/METplus/docs/Users_Guide/installation.rst

 ========================

-Running METplus Wrappers involves invoking the Python script run_metplus.py from any directory followed by a list of configuration files (file path relative to the *<path_to_METplus_install_dir>*/parm directory).
+Running METplus Wrappers involves invoking the Python script run_metplus.py followed by a list of configuration files.

 .. note::
    The executable named 'python3' that contains the packages required to run the METplus wrappers must be found first in the path.

-**Example 1: Using a "default" configuration:**
+**Example 1: Using a user configuration:**
 Copy and paste the following into an empty text file and name it 'my_user_config.conf':

 .. code-block:: ini